 Day Two: The Ruby Slipper, Café Beignet, Tour Treme, & Whitney Plantation

 After eating it was time to head to Whitney Plantation.
 It’s an hour outside of the city and you will need a car or a tour service to take you.
 While tempting you cannot take an Uber or Lyft to Whitney Plantation.
-You might get a driver to take you there but you most likely won’t be able to get one to pick you up.
-You can only go on a guided tour at Whitney Plantation and it’s highly recommended to make a reservation in advanced.
+You might get a driver to take you there but no one will come to pick you up.
+If you aren’t renting a car you must go with a tour company.
+Only guided tours are available and reservations are highly recommended.
 Tours run on the hour starting at 9AM with the last tour at 3PM and they last 1.5 hours.
 Children 6 and under are free, children 6-10 are $10 and adults are $22.

 After our tour it was time to head to the airport for our flights.
 We had an amazing 48 hours in New Orleans and hope you will too!
 Next time we hope to stay longer so we can check out more of these 65 things to do in New Orleans.

 We rented a car since our Airbnb had a driveway with free parking.
-We drove to Café Du Monde since we were arriving early in the morning and knew we would be able to find street parking ($2/hr) nearby.
+We drove to Café Du Monde because were arriving early and knew we would be able to find street parking.
 This also allowed us to drive to our cooking class but you can easily take the ferry there from Harrah’s.
-After our cooking class we parked the car at our Airbnb and took a Lyft to Preservation Hall as it’s near Bourbon Street and we knew parking would be difficult to find.
-On Sunday’s the city offers free metered parking so we were able to drive to the Tour Treme meeting spot and then easily drive to Whitney Plantation afterwards.
-You cannot take an Uber or Lyft to Whitney Plantation so if you are not renting a car you will have go with a tour company.
-We booked the last Whitey Plantation tour time which ends at 4:30pm and went straight to the airport from there for our 7:30pm flights.
+After our cooking class we parked the car at our Airbnb and took a Lyft to Preservation Hall.
+We did this as it’s near Bourbon Street and knew parking would be difficult to find or very expensive.
+City Sightseeing offers hop-on-hop off tours.